imrafaelmerino/JIO/README.md

 The age-old "Hello world" example has outlived its usefulness.
 While it once served as a foundational teaching tool, its simplicity no longer suffices in today's world.
-In the current landscape, where real-world scenarios are markedly more intricate, we proudly present a "Hello world" example that truly mirrors the complexity of modern development.
+In the current landscape, where real-world scenarios are markedly more intricate, I present a "Hello world" example that truly mirrors the complexity of modern development.

 ### Signup Service specification